The number of prospects that go on to purchase is what is referred to as conversion rate.

 When someone purchases something on the internet, they want to know when it will get to their door.
 Providing them with an estimated delivery date at the time of the checkout process is a great start.
 When you email them when their product is dispatched is excellent.
 Providing them with a tracking number if using a delivery service, which supports online tracking, is more effective.
 You should keep the user informed at each stage of the process, before and after purchase, as much as you can.

 How will your conversion rate be improved by this?
 When you leave the customer pleased the moment they have made a sale, implies they are more likely to talk positively regarding you afterward and are more likely to purchase from you in the future.

-Incorporating your website with social media is important for its success.
-Social networks are of enormous help in bringing website traffic and boosting search engine rankings.
-The best method to build a bridge between blogging and social media is including a social media plugin like EmbedSocial to your site template to set up social media sharing buttons.
-When you begin using some of these ideal social media plugins, you will be certain to see the increase in social media traffic to your site.
+The best method to build a bridge between blogging and social media is to include a social media plugin like EmbedSocial to your site template to set up social media sharing buttons.
+When you begin using some of these ideal social media plugins, you will be sure to see an increase in social media traffic to your site.